Goodreads Giveaway: Win 1 of 50 free Kindle copiesEnter now

 • Local communities developing more stringent requirements

-Lessons: First-mover advantage real but comes with costs.
+Lesson: First-mover advantage is real but comes with costs.
 Grid planning lagged development.
 Community concerns emerged after buildout.
 Consider front-loading requirements rather than retrofitting.

 Texas: Speed and Risk